- Problems communicating with your teenager or adult child

 - Nobody to share your worries with due to embarrassment or shame

-Raising teenagers and parenting young adults can be much harder than it appears or than you expected.
+Raising teenagers and parenting adults can be much harder than it appears or than you expected.
 As the saying goes – little kids, little problems; big kids, big problems.
 Teenagers and young adults still need you, but in very different ways than when they were younger.
+There is no roadmap for this longest stage of parenting.
 Finding that balance, between being present for them when they are ready to connect, while still letting them independently try new things and fail periodically, is one of hardest things for most parents.
 Counseling can help with your parenting challenges.

 When Your Advice Is No Longer Welcome